ocaml-flambda/flambda-backend/jane/doc/extensions/_09-templates/01-intro.md

 ## Polymorphism and its Limitations

-Stack allocation, unboxed types, and soon multicore are exciting new(ish) features of this language we love, and each in some way depend on the _mode_ and/or _kind_ systems the OxCaml team has developed.
-However, there is still much work to be done, and while these systems will eventually be comparable in their expressivity to the type system, they are at present notably constrained in their capacity for polymorphism.
+OxCaml comes with _mode_ and _kind_ systems which enable many of its key features, including stack allocation, unboxed types, and data-race-free parallelism.
+However, there is still work to be done, and while these systems will eventually be comparable in their expressivity to the type system, they are at present notably constrained in their capacity for polymorphism.

 For example, consider the identity function: